Moses Lake Washington Temple: History

 On April 7, 2019, during general conference, church president Russell M. Nelson announced plans to construct the Moses Lake Washington Temple.
-The temple's location, a 17-acre site located on Yonezawa Boulevard between Division Street and Road K NE, was announced on October 29, 2019.
+The temple's location, a 17.2 acre site located on Yonezawa Boulevard between Division Street and Road K NE, was announced on October 29, 2019.
 It is visible from Interstate 90, which runs along the south side of the property.

 On April 7, 2020, a rendering of the temple was released.
-Plans showed a single-story temple of roughly 20,000 square feet with a center spire.
+Plans showed a single-story temple of roughly 20,000 ft2 with a center spire.
 On September 11, 2020, the church announced that a groundbreaking, to signify the beginning of construction, would take place the following month.
 The groundbreaking was on October 10, 2020, with David L. Stapleton, an area seventy, presiding.

 On March 13, 2023, the church announced that a public open house would be held from Friday, August 4, through Saturday, August 19, except for Sundays.
 The temple was dedicated on September 17, 2023, by Quentin L. Cook, of the church's Quorum of the Twelve Apostles.
 The Bentonville Arkansas and Brasilia Brazil temples were dedicated on the same day.

 Design and architecture

 The building has a traditional Latter-day Saint temple design, created by the Salt Lake City-based architectural firm CRSA.
 Its architecture reflects the cultural heritage of the Moses Lake region and its spiritual significance to the church.

-The temple is on a 17.2-acre plot, and the landscaping around the temple features plants common to the region.
+The temple is on a 17.2 acre plot, and the landscaping around the temple features plants common to the region.
 There is also a meetinghouse located on the site.

 The temple has a rectangular cupola and spire.
 The single-story structure was constructed with Branco Cristal granite.
 The temple’s exterior also features art glass windows with an apple blossom motif and prairie-style border patterns.

 The interior features decorative painting, centered around patterns inspired by the region’s prevalent crops, including “potato blossoms, alfalfa blossoms, apple blossoms and cherry blossoms.”
 The interior also includes art glass windows similar to those seen on the temple’s exterior, with apple blossom motifs and decorative borders.
 The temple includes two instruction rooms, two sealing rooms, and a baptistry, each arranged for ceremonial use.

 The design uses elements representing the heritage of the Moses Lake region, providing spiritual meaning to the temple's appearance and function.
 Symbolism is important to church members and includes the interior and exterior decorative motifs, which feature prevalent crops in the region, as well as the prairie-style patterned borders on the art glass windows, which represents "the Native Americans who inhabited the Moses Lake area long before the first farm was settled."